n0needt0/bytefreezer-control/ansible/README.md

 ### **Job Templates with Surveys**
 All playbooks are AWX-compatible with survey variables:

 - `target_environment`: Choose development/staging/production
-- `force_reinstall`: Override existing installations
 - `enable_debug_logging`: Toggle debug mode
 - `bytefreezer_control_version`: Specify deployment version

-### **Workflow Templates**
-Enterprise workflows available:
-- **Full Production Deployment** - Multi-stage with approval gates
-- **Staging Deployment** - Automated testing integration
-- **Emergency Rollback** - Cross-environment rollback capability
-- **Kubernetes Multi-Environment** - K8s deployment with approvals

-### **Smart Inventories**
+### **AWX Setup**
-Dynamic inventory management:
-- Environment-based host filtering
-- Service-type grouping
-- Automatic host discovery

-**Setup:** See `ansible/awx/README.md` for complete AWX integration guide.
+1. Import playbooks as Job Templates in AWX
+2. Configure inventory with your servers
+3. Add survey variables for user-friendly deployment
+4. Set up credentials for server access

-This AWX-compatible setup provides enterprise-grade deployment automation for ByteFreezer Control with survey-driven workflows, approval processes, smart inventories, and comprehensive monitoring capabilities! 🚀
+This provides enterprise-grade deployment automation for ByteFreezer Control on traditional infrastructure! 🚀

+**Note:** For Kubernetes workflows, use the Helm chart deployment process instead.